 If they contact customer support and attempt to return your product, you have the ability to win back their trust.
-You can thank them for contacting you and replace their item without a problem–bam.
+You can thank them for contacting you and replacing their item without a problem–bam.
 The customer is extra happy with the personal and premier customer service.

 However, you’ve lost money on the return and only gained one happy and loyal customer.
 You have no way to prevent this from happening in the future or show other, potential customers how great you are.

 If they get angry and write a negative review, they’ve made the issue public.
 Now, there is an unlimited number of people who are watching the way you respond and deciding whether or not to give you their money.
-You have an opportunity to not only win back one customer’s trust, but to earn the trust of thousands.
+You have an opportunity to not only win back one customer’s trust but to earn the trust of thousands.

 Bad reviews allow you to impact EVERY future and potential customer who lands on your product page.

-And since the people who are reading your reviews are most likely the undecided shoppers, this is the most valuable way to turn viewers into buyers.
+And since the people who are reading your reviews are most likely undecided shoppers, this is the most valuable way to turn viewers into buyers.

-How to Strategically Respond to a Negative Review
+How to Strategically Respond to Negative Reviews

 There’s no individual script that’s going to perfect all your responses to bad reviews.
 Frustrated customers have already dealt with an automated system and had a bad experience–so this is the time to be personal.